dcooper94/Insiderjob/README.md

     No external internet access is required.

-    Flags are generated at runtime inside each container and are not stored in the Git repository.
+    Flags are generated at runtime inside each container.
     Tools like ping, ip, netstat, cron, git, ssh, and python3 are installed where relevant.

     A Flask-based logger and web front-end for flag submission is planned for final release.